Music lessons are tailored to the individuals’ needs. Voice, guitar, and piano lessons are available in a private

-Theater Steps instructors provide services for students of all ages in Jersey city, New Jersey.
-Participating students travel from neighboring cities including Hoboken, New York, Weehawken, Harrison, Secaucus, Kearny, Bayonne, Union City, Newark, North Arlington, West New York, Guttenberg, Belleville, North Bergen, Lyndhurst, and Fort Lee.
+Theater Steps instructors provide services for students of all ages in West New York, New Jersey.
+Participating students travel from neighboring cities including Jersey City, Hoboken, New York, Weehawken, Harrison, Secaucus, Kearny, Bayonne, Union City, Newark, North Arlington, Guttenberg, Belleville, North Bergen, Lyndhurst, and Fort Lee.
 Students get to know each other through social gatherings, yearly festivals, competitions, and recitals.

 Learning to sing and play the piano involves a great deal of patience and commitment.
 Theater Steps will help to develop techniques with ear training and sight reading while maintaining and improving proper health conditions for your body.
 If you have an interest in learning classical, musical theater, jazz, or pop music, read more information about our available lessons.